pennycoders/puppet-phalconphp/README.markdown

 # Phalcon Puppet module

-Phalcon Framework Puppet module.
-This installs Phalcon framework and optionally devtools, as well as all the other dependencies needed by it.
+Puppet is IT automation software that helps system administrators manage infrastructure throughout its lifecycle, from provisioning and configuration to orchestration and reporting.
+This is a Puppet module that installs Phalcon framework and optionally devtools, as well as all the other dependencies needed by them.

-## Example usage
+### Example usage

 ```puppet
 class { 'phalconphp':